dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-29-Fun-of-Dissecting-Paper.md

 layout:     post
 title:      Fun of dissecting paper
 date:       2019-04-29 12:00:00
-summary:    This post will provide a brief introduction
+summary:    This post will provide a brief introduction to meta-learning.
 categories: meta learning
 published : false
 ---